Grand Central Terminal: Replacement

-The entire building was to be torn down in phases and replaced by the current Grand Central Terminal.
-It was to be the biggest terminal in the world, both in the size of the building and in the number of tracks.
-The Grand Central Terminal project was divided into eight phases, though the construction of the terminal itself comprised only two of these phases.

-The current building was intended to compete with the since-demolished Pennsylvania Station, a majestic electric-train hub being built on Manhattan's west side for arch-rival Pennsylvania Railroad by McKim, Mead & White.
-In 1903, New York Central invited four architecture firms to a design competition to decide who would design the new terminal.
-Reed and Stem were ultimately selected, as were Warren and Wetmore, who were not part of the original competition.
-Reed and Stem were responsible for the overall design of the station, while Warren and Wetmore worked on designing the station's Beaux-Arts exterior.
-However, the team had a tense relationship due to constant design disputes.
+The new Grand Central Terminal was to be the biggest terminal in the world, both in the size of the building and in the number of tracks.
+It was meant to compete with Pennsylvania Station, a majestic electric-train hub being built on Manhattan's west side for arch-rival Pennsylvania Railroad by McKim, Mead & White.
+New York Central picked the firm of Reed and Stem to handle the overall design of the station, and Warren and Wetmore for the station's Beaux-Arts exterior.

-Construction on Grand Central Terminal started on June 19, 1903.
-Wilgus proposed to demolish, excavate, and build the terminal in three sections or "bites", to prevent railroad service from being interrupted during construction.
+Construction on Grand Central Terminal started on June 19, 1903. and proceeded in phases to prevent railroad service from being interrupted.
 About 3.2 e6yd3 of the ground were excavated at depths of up to 10 floors, with 1,000 yd3 of debris being removed from the site daily.
 Over 10,000 workers were assigned to the project.
 The total cost of improvements, including electrification and the development of Park Avenue, was estimated at $180 million in 1910.
-Electric trains on the Hudson Line started running to Grand Central on September 30, 1906, and the segments of all three lines running into Grand Central had been electrified by 1907.

-After the last train left Grand Central Station at midnight on June 5, 1910, workers promptly began demolishing the old station.
-The last remaining tracks from the former Grand Central Station were decommissioned on June 21, 1912.
-The new terminal was opened on February 2, 1913.
+The segments of all three lines running into Grand Central had been electrified by 1907.
+The last train left Grand Central Station at midnight on June 5, 1910, and the new terminal opened on February 2, 1913.